chetrambassit121/fearless_restful_api/README.md

 MUST DO SECTION 1
-SECTION 2: DOCKER COMMANDS TO START/INITIAL BUILD OF CONTAINER/IMAGE:
+SECTION 2: DOCKER COMMANDS TO START/INITIAL BUILD OF CONTAINER/IMAGE:<br>
-11. Open up the Docker Desktop App (download if necessary)
+11. Open up the Docker Desktop App (download if necessary)<br>
 12. Enter the command ‘docker-compose ’, this will start or execute the initial build of the container/image.
-Leave this terminal running.
+Leave this terminal running. <br>
 13. Open up, and select, a new terminal (split with VSC).
 Repeat steps 9-10 if necessary.